Lukef9/P4/README.md

 # Game Time Decision
-Find new games based on your favorite category, number of players or for those with no prefernce just a random game.
+Find new games based on your favorite category, number of players or new games game.

 ## Tech list
 <li> IGDB API </li>